Coding sheet

 During the initial days of COBOL development, COBOL programs are punched on a card and loaded into the punch card reader.
 The punch card reader reads the code from the card and loads it as a program.
 From there, the program compilation and execution are taken care of.
-The code identification process using a card reader needed a standard structure that should be the same for everyone.
-The standard structure designed to punch the programs is called COBOL Coding sheet.
+The code identification process using a card reader needed a standard structure that should be the same everywhere.
+The standard structure designed to punch the programs is the COBOL Coding sheet.

 What is Coding Sheet?

-The COBOL Coding sheet is also called as COBOL reference sheet.
+COBOL coding sheet is also called as COBOL reference sheet.
 The coding sheet contains 80 columns for each line/row.
 The below diagram shows the IBM coding sheet -

 Coding Sheet Split

-The below diagram shows the coding sheet row split up at each column level -
+A row is divided into multiple parts.
+The below diagram shows the split up at each column level -

 1-6 Columns (Sequence Number Area) -

-• The sequence number automatically gets increased with every addition of a new line.
+- The sequence number automatically increases with every addition of a new line.

 The sequence number area is divided into two parts -